Affordable Housing and Crime

 Evidence Matters issue examines several key topics in the fight to end homelessness.
 The lead story, “Tackling Veteran Homelessness With HUDStat,” focuses on the critical problem of homelessness among U.S. veterans.
 Other articles discuss the importance of data collection and the role that housing and supportive services play in improving health outcomes for chronically homeless individuals.

-Federal Funding Essential to Finding and Aiding Homeless Students, A report from the Institute for Children, Poverty and Homelessness illustrates successful strategies funded through the federal stimulus dollars to deal with growing numbers of homeless students.
+Federal Funding Essential to Finding and Aiding Homeless Students, In recent years, there has been an unparalleled rise in the number of homeless students in the United States.
+A report from the Institute for Children, Poverty and Homelessness illustrates successful strategies funded through the federal stimulus dollars to deal with growing numbers of homeless students.

 Housing and Health